 Sankofa is a word from the Akan people of West Africa (primarily Ghana and the Ivory Coast).
 It is both a word in the Twi language and one of over a hundred Adinkra symbols used by the Ashanti people (one of many Akan subgroups).
 It translates to “go back and get it,” illustrated with a bird reaching back to take an egg off of its back.
 You’ve probably seen the famous quote attributed to Edmund Burke, “Those who don’t know history are doomed to repeat it.”
 This is the idea behind Sankofa, though Ghanaian culture takes it deeper.
 It teaches that, in addition to being willing to go back and learn from the past, one should also not be ashamed of their story.

-In June 2016, I had the opportunity to participate in a Sankofa Journey to Ghana, West Africa.
+I had the opportunity to participate in a Sankofa Journey to Ghana, West Africa.
 I invite you to journey with me now as I share reflections from that experience.

 They came to Bethsaida, and some people brought a blind man and begged Jesus to touch him.
 He took the blind man by the hand and led him outside the village.
 When he had spit on the man’s eyes and put his hands on him, Jesus asked, “Do you see anything?”
 He looked up and said, “I see people; they look like trees walking around.”
 Once more Jesus put his hands on the man’s eyes.
 Then his eyes were opened, his sight was restored, and he saw everything clearly.
 Jesus sent him home, saying, “Don’t even go into the village.”
 Mark 8:22-26 (NIV)

 Prior to this trip, I was like the blind man at Bethsaida after the first touch from Jesus.
 I had sight, but things weren’t as clear as they could be.
 I am the descendant of enslaved Africans.
-I am also the descendent of the white people who owned and controlled my kidnapped African ancestors.
+I am also the descendant of the white people who owned and controlled my kidnapped African ancestors.
 I don’t know enough about my family history to know whether or not this was by force or choice, but our nation’s history tells me that it was most likely by force.

 I grew up under the influence of the likes of Mamie Till Mobley and the “Eyes on the Prize” film series.
 My first years of school included singing “Lift Ev’ry Voice and Sing” at every assembly.
 I knew a lot about my heritage, but most of what I knew only went back as far as the arrival of the first group of kidnapped and enslaved Africans on the shores of this country.
 I’d seen Roots (the original series from the 1970s) and read slave narratives.
 I had some knowledge of the past.
 I wasn’t blind.
 But my sight wasn’t as clear as it could be.
 There is so much I could say about my trip to Ghana, but a particular set of experiences stands out when I think about the idea of seeing clearly.